flexiblepower/powermatcher-documentation/Lifecycle.md

 # Lifecycle of Agents

 Agents have a lifecycle that consists out of multiple parts.
 For the first part, OSGi Declarative Services is used to create and activate the component.
-This can either be a singleton object, but usually the factory pattern is used, such that for each configuration that is created, a new component is create (see TODO for a tutorial on this).
+This can either be a singleton object, but usually the factory pattern is used, such that for each configuration that is created, a new component is created (see TODO for a tutorial on this).

 The component definition for an agent should look something like this: